Pridecraft-Studios/pridepack/README.md

 We're Pridecraft Studios: A team that makes LGBT stuff to Minecraft.
 We're working on PridePack, PrideMod, PrideSounds and many other projects.
 ## How can I test new stuff out?
 You can join our [Discord](https://discord.pridecraft.gay) and get early features sneak-peaks, and check out the [GitHub Releases](https://github.com/Pridecraft-Studios/pridepack/releases) for betas.
+You can also join our [Patreon](instert.patreon/here) for earlier access to unannounced projects and exclusive voting power.
+## How can I contribute?
+You can help us
 ## What mods are currently supported?
 Currently, the only gayed mod is [Paladin's Furniture Mod](https://modrinth.com/mod/paladins-furniture).
 We're planning on gaying.
 ## Where else is this avaliable?